TOPCODER10192/KeepIt/README.md

 **App Store URL:** https://apps.apple.com/ca/app/keepit-item-tracker/id1474698806

-## Note ⚠
-You may notice that almost all the contributions in this repository are done by "Bree Chelle".
-This is because I did almost all the development for this application on a borrowed MacBook.
-I was unable to develop the app on my own laptop since it is not an Apple computer (I have a Dell XPS 13).
-A VM also wasn't a practical solution since my laptop has relatively low computing power.

 ## Key Features ✅
 * Authentication using Email/Password
 * Add, Edit, Delete any details about your important belongings (such as a wallet or car keys)